-Pobl also manages over 16,000 high-quality homes and is currently working in partnership with commercial enterprises to make housing more affordable across Wales.
+Pobl also provides high-quality housing, managing over 16,000 homes and is currently working in partnership with commercial enterprises to make housing more affordable across Wales.

-What did Pobl Group require from Wolfestone and what challenges did you face when looking for language service providers?
+What did Pobl Group require and what challenges did you face when considering translation and looking for language service providers?

 Pobl is a not-for-profit organisation so value for money is key to any new contract or service we procure.
 We needed a provider that could offer a good price for a service which we can use as and when we need it.

 As a business, what were you looking for in your language services provider?

 We needed to ensure that the provider was able to give us a good standard of Welsh translation with the option of including other languages as needed.
 We have Welsh speakers in our organisation but there’s no ‘standard’ to which they can translate, so their translations aren’t consistent.
 Also, we needed a service that was more personal in terms of being able to talk directly to the translator to help them understand our needs, which can differ from translation of a single sentence to whole documents in different formats.